coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/09.field_dependency/item.md

 ```

 <div class="notices blue">
-If payment is negative then category must be Infrastructure
+If payment is negative then the category field must be `Infrastructure`
 </div>

 ```xml